devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 It is also possible to update the repo with a Pull request.
 Then you have an approval process for your prod deployment.
 {{% /notice %}}

-## Initialize the workshop-prod/worshop repo in Quay
+## Initialize the workshop-prod/workshop repo in Quay

 We will need to initialize the `workshop-prod/workshop` in Quay so the robo user will be able to to push images there later on.

 - In Quay select the organization `openshift_workshop-prod` on the right
 - Click on **+ Create New Repository** on the top left
   {{< figure src="../images/quay-create-repo.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}
-- Make sure to select `openehsift_workshop-prod` as Organization
+- Make sure to select `openshift_workshop-prod` as Organization
 - Enter `workshop`as repo name
 - Set the repo to **Public**
 - Click **Create Public Repository**
-  {{< figure src="../images/quay-create-repo2.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}
+  {{< figure src="../images/quay-create-repo2.png?width=30pc&classes=border,shadow" title="Click image to enlarge" >}}

 ## Add Kustomize and Git Push Tekton Task

-Let's add a new custom Tekton task that can update the Image `tag` via Kustomize after the build an then push the change to out git config repo.
+Let's add a new custom Tekton task that can update the Image `tag` via Kustomize after the build and then push the change to our git config repo.

 - In the namespace `workshop-int` switch to the **Administrator** Perspective and go to **Pipelines > Tasks > Create Task**
 - Replace the YAML definition with the following and click **Create**: